Davidson Schools to Celebrate

 The Town of Davidson encourages all students to participate.
 Students who walk or bike regularly are encouraged to take their normal routes as a part of the event.
 Details for the event are listed below by participating school:

-- Davidson Elementary School students can be dropped off, by bus or car, at the Davidson town green from 7:45 to 8:15 a.m.
+- Davidson Elementary School students can be dropped off, by bus or car, at the Davidson Town Green from 8:00 to 8:30 a.m.
 Adults will accompany students to the school via South Street.
 Students may also be dropped off at the South Prong Rocky River Greenway on Avinger Lane near The Pines.
-Volunteers will be present from 7:45 to 8:15 a.m. to assist students who bike or walk.
+Volunteers will be present from 8:00 a.m. to 8:30 to assist students who bike or walk.

 - Community School of Davidson families are invited to meet at Roosevelt Wilson Park from 7:30 to 7:50 a.m. to walk to school together.
-Community volunteers will pass out stickers.
+Davidson College student volunteers will pass out stickers.
 Physical education instructors will also facilitate pedestrian-themed activities throughout the week.

 For additional information, please visit these websites: